wp-plugins/backup-scheduler/readme.txt

 == Changelog ==

+= 1.5.6 =
+* BUG : Problem of activation with version of PHP below 5.2

 = 1.5.5 =
-NEW : Take into account blogs.dir and site
+* NEW : Take into account blogs.dir and site

 = 1.5.4 =
-NEW : By saving the whole site, the admin may create different SQL files for the subsite in order to ease the restoration of a single sub-site.
+* NEW : By saving the whole site, the admin may create different SQL files for the subsite in order to ease the restoration of a single sub-site.

 = 1.5.3 =
 * BUG: On some configuration, &lt;? is not supported